w3c/ldn/implementations/readme.md

-Use https://github.com/csarven/ldn-tests to run LDN tests locally and/or when ready to submit use https://linkedresearch.org/ldn/tests/ to run the tests and then submit the implementation report.
+Use https://github.com/csarven/ldn-tests to run LDN tests locally and/or when ready to submit use https://linkedresearch.org/ldn/tests/ to run the tests and then submit the implementation report using the form (appears after the test results).

-If you have an implementation in progress or plan to submit a report, add yours to this list for now until the tests and the report is finalised:
+If you have an implementation in progress or plan to submit a report, add yours to this list:

 * Any [LDP implementation](https://www.w3.org/wiki/LDP_Implementations)
 (receiver)